Trump trial could end soon; Alexander says no to witnesses

 While disappointed that House Republicans did not join Democrats in voting to impeach Trump, she said the Senate — “the greatest deliberative body on the planet” — has a new opportunity.

 Alexander, after his question Thursday night, consulted with a key staff aide to Majority Leader Mitch McConnell.
-As the senators broke for dinner Alexander and Murkowski met privately.
+As the senators broke for dinner Alexander and another Republican senator, Lisa Murkowski of Alaska, met privately.

-Trump was impeached by House last month on charges that he abused his power like no other president, jeopardizing Ukraine and U.S.-Ukraine relations.
-Democrats say Trump asked he vulnerable ally to investigate Joe Biden and debunked theories of 2016 election interference, temporarily halting American security aid to the country as it battled Russia at its border.
-The second article of impeachment says Trump then obstructed the House probe in a way that threatened the nation’s three-branch system of checks and balances.

 Thursday’s testimony included soaring pleas to the senators-as-jurors who will decide Trump’s fate, to either stop a president who Democrats say has tried to cheat in the upcoming election and will again, or to shut down impeachment proceedings that Republicans insist were never more than a partisan attack.